jwiegley/category-theory/README.md

     files with the same name occur often, with the parent directory establishing the intent.

+## Duality

+The core theory is defined in such a way that "the opposite of the opposite" is evident to Coq by simplification (that is, "C^op^op = C" follows by reflexivity for the opposites of the opposites of categories, functors, natural transformation, adjunctions, isomorphisms, etc.).

+For this to be true, certain artificial constructions are necessary, such as repeating the associativity law for categories in symmetric form, and likewise the naturality condition of natural transformations.
+This does repeat proof obligations in some cases when constructing these objects, but it pays off in the ability to avoid repetition when stating the dual of whole structures.

+As a result, the definition of comonads, for example, is reduced to one line:

+    Definition Comonad `{M : C ⟶ C} := @Monad (C^op) (M^op).

+Most dual constructions are similarly defined, with the exception of `Initial` and `Cocartesian` structures.
+Although the core classes are indeed defined by their dual construction, an alternate surface syntax and set of theorems is provided (for example, using `a + b` to indicate coproducts) so that life is a little less confusing for the reader.
+For instance, it follows from duality that `0 + X ≅ X` is just `1 × X ≅ X` in the opposite category, but using separate notations makes it easier to see that these two isomorphisms in the *same* category are not identical.
+This is especially important because Coq hides the implicit parameters that would usually let you know that duality is indicated.

 ## Design decisions

 Some of the features of this library are: